AS Nancy Lorraine

-The club was founded in 1910 by Maurice de Vienne under the name of Union sportive Frontière, then was later renamed Association sportive Lorraine in 1928.
+The club was founded in 1910 by Maurice de Vienne under the name Union sportive Frontière, then was later renamed Association Sportive Lorraine in 1928.
 In 1967, following the collapse of FC Nancy, the club created a professional section and as such changed its name to become Association Sportive Nancy Lorraine.
-The club currently plays at the Stade Marcel-Picot, a 20,000 seats capacity stadium located in the town of Tomblaine, where its head office is also located.
-The infrastructures of the training center are located within the forest of Haye business park, in Bois-de-Haye.

-The club has won 7 titles until this day: the Coupe de France (1978), the Coupe de la Ligue (2006) and five Ligue 2 champion titles (1975, 1990, 1998, 2005 and 2016).
-The club also has three participations in European competitions to its credit: one participation in the UEFA Cup Winners' Cup in 1979 and two participations in the UEFA Europa League in 2007 and 2008.
+The club has won 8 titles: the Coupe de France (1978), the Coupe de la Ligue (2006), five Ligue 2 champion titles (1975, 1990, 1998, 2005 and 2016) and the Championnat National title (2025).
+The club also has participated in three European competitions: the UEFA Cup Winners' Cup in 1979 and two appearances in the UEFA Europa League, in 2007 and 2008.

 In December 2020, Chien Lee of NewCity Capital, Randy Frankel of Partners Path Capital, Paul Conway of Pacific Media Group (PMG) and Krishen Sud acquired AS Nancy Lorraine and Chien Lee became the chairman of the board, replacing Jacques Rousselot who had been in charge since 1995.

 In June 2023, AS Nancy's shareholding was consolidated between two of the owners, Krishen Sud and Chien Lee, who now own almost 100% of the Club.